Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 You have solved part a, the wavelength is $4.99m$
 Now to solve part b we look back at this image
 ![[Pasted image 20251012205244.png]]
+Noticing where the wavelength and frequency line up on the graph we can conclude this radiation would be a radio wave

+# 6.2